AndreasChristensen89/resto-booking-system/README.md

 - Make reservation: As a site user I can make a reservation so that the restaurant is notified about my request
 - Site pagination: As a site user I can view a paginated list of reservations so that I can select which reservation to view
 - Send messages to clients: As a site admin I can send messages so that the customers know reasoning behind e.g. cancellations.

+# UX
+## User acceptance criteria
+What are the goals for a first-time visitor?
+* Quickly understand that the page is about and make sense of the setup
+    * This is indicated by the welcome message and the clear white call-to-action icon
+* Be captivated by the content and the imagery
+    * Bright and inviting colors are used.
+It's simple and easy for the eyes.
+* Be able to navigate effortless through the pages
+    * Navigation bar is always available and the index page has call-to-action links depending on user
+    * Interactive element move when users hover over them.
+* Easily understand how to make a booking and to set up
+    * Message on index tell them to log in to make a reservation.
+The call to action links are easy to see and takes them directly to sign-up or login
+* Easily understand how to make a booking
+    * If user has not entered details they are guided to the profile page to fill them in
+    * Afterwards if their screen on the booking site is too small to show the form the message tells them to scroll down
+    * If info is wrong, validation error will be raised with clear messages of what went wrong.
+* Understand how to access bookings
+    * When a booking is made the user is redirected to the upcoming bookings page.
+    * Addtionally, the nav bar has a dropdown called "booking" which has clear links to upcoming/previous bookings
+* Give good feedback
+    * Messages are incorporated and gives feedback for account activity and email.
+* Have the application work on all devices.
+    * Using bootstrap as a mobile first tool made sure that it works properly.
+Additional styling was made by custom CSS and is tested to work on all devices.

+What are the goals for a returning visitor?
+* Instantly/easily remember how to navigate the content
+    * I estimate this to be intuitive
+* Easily remember how to access relevant pages
+    * Index has call to action for most common pages, and navbar is always present
+    * In case user has questions there is also the contact page, which makes it easy to send messages
+* Easily be able to contact the developer with questions, feedback, any other inquiries
+    * Contact page is clearly displayed in the navbar, and there is also a link at the bottom of the menu
+    * User has the option of sending a message, but also to phone the restaurant (made up number), or to visit them at their address

 ## Strategy
 The purpose of this site is to create a simple site for a restaurant that handles reservations.
 The site should be simple to use, and information should be easy to find with simple and clear design